Community Standards of Behavior

 A staff member in the Department of Community Living with responsibility for overseeing a residence hall area on campus.

-Oversees the Department of Community Living (see above) and Orientation, including all staff within the departments.
+Oversees the Department of Community Living.
 This staff member also co-chairs the University’s Care Team.

-Any individual with an active status as a faculty member, staff member, or student.
+Any individual with an active status as a faculty member, staff member, employee, or student.
 Students who are inactive for any reason are not community members for purposes of “Rights and Responsibilities.”
-Faculty and staff members on involuntary leave and alumni are not community members within the scope of “Rights and Responsibilities” unless they hold another active affiliation.
+Employees on involuntary leave and alumni are not community members within the scope of “Rights and Responsibilities” unless they hold another active affiliation.

 An official report to the University’s Department of PublicSafety and University Police about the behavior of a student or another person.
 A Brandeis Police Report does not automatically initiate a formal adjudication process.